Food Production

 Small farms might already be receiving the highest price they can get for their products at a farmers market or other direct-to-consumer outlet.
 When small or mid-sized farms are looking to scale up their operations, certification can come into play to help them differentiate their products and access new market channels.

 Highlights: Across the US, 0.9% of farms are certified organic.
 In Texas, this percentage drops to 0.17%, though this is a slight increase over 2017’s 0.13%.
+(However, Texas has the fourth-highest organic product sales nationwide.)
 The number of organic farms in Central Texas is currently 0.18% and has dropped by nearly half since 2012, though Gillespie, Hays, McLennan, Milam, San Saba, and Travis counties all saw their number of organic farms increase since 2017.
+Since 2017, the number of organic farms decreased 5% nationwide; however, sales increased 32% and the number of producers remained steady during the same time period, indicating that organic farms now have higher average sales.
 In 2022, more than two-thirds of the region’s organic farms were either certified or transitioning to organic, in contrast to 2017, when nearly two-thirds were small enough to be exempt from certification.

 Filter data by county by selecting the county name in the filter at right.